Idaho Attractions May 30, 2016

 5. Dent Bridge

 The Dworshak Dam near Orofino is an enormous feat of engineering at over 715 feet high.
 The Dent Bridge was designed to connect communities on either side of the man-made Dworshak reservoir, and at over 1,000 feet long, is the longest suspension bridge in Idaho.
 For the fearless, a trip up to the top of the dam for a stellar view and history lesson is another thrill to add to your road trip.
+Compared to the surrounding landscape, this bridge may not seem like much - but it is positively massive.

 6. Route of the Hiawatha